Kahmori/ReduxStore/README.md

 ##State Management Explained

-- Store
+- Store:
 The Redux store is configured in store.js.
 It combines reducers and creates the store used by the React application.

-- Reducer
+- Reducer:
 The cart reducer in cartReducer.js handles the cart state, including adding and removing items and updating the total amount.

-- Actions
+- Actions:
 Action creators in actions.js define the actions for adding and removing items from the cart.

-- Connecting to React
+- Connecting to React:
 The Redux store is connected to the React app in index.js using the Provider component.
 The Cart component uses useSelector to access state and useDispatch to dispatch actions.

 ## Installation